Cricket’s Shorthand Course

 Graph paper can help you practice correct sizing, especially for horizontal lines.
 It can also backfire and make you try to be too perfect.

-Consider using it for copying at first a precision drills when needed, but not as a regular practice.
+Use it for precision drills when needed, but not as a regular practice.

 Find the Size Your Hand Prefers